jessepharrison/jessepharrison.github.io/_posts/2021-03-05-phyloseq-chipster.md

 Like many of the tools on Chipster, these ones are largely based on [mothur](https://mothur.org/) and [R](https://www.r-project.org/) scripts.
 Without the people developing and maintaining these (and packages including [phyloseq](https://joey711.github.io/phyloseq/), [vegan](https://cran.r-project.org/web/packages/vegan/) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)), creating something like this would be far more difficult.
 More information on the software and R packages used can be found in the Chipster documentation.

-While creating these tools, I've had a huge amount of help from many colleagues (including Eija Korpelainen, Petri Klemelä, Taavi Hupponen, Ari-Matti Saren and Maria Lehtivaara), to whom I owe my thanks.
+While creating these tools, I've also had a huge amount of help from many colleagues (including Eija Korpelainen, Petri Klemelä, Taavi Hupponen, Ari-Matti Saren and Maria Lehtivaara), to whom I owe my thanks.